HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-Per our analysis, we found that 77% of mobile pages have at least one render-blocking script in the document `<head>`, whereas 79% of desktop pages do this.
+We found that 77% of mobile pages have at least one render-blocking script in the document `<head>`, whereas 79% of desktop pages do this.
 This is a concerning trend, because when scripts block rendering, page content is not painted as quickly as it could be.

 {{ figure_markup(
     image="render-blocking-scripts-rank.png",